waittim/graph-fraud-detection/ieee-data/README.md

-Please put all of the data file into this fold.
+Please put all of the data file into this folder.
+You can download the data from [IEEE-CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection/data).

 - sample_submission.csv
 - test_identity.csv